ElDanteDelAnte/LibertySkiesCS/README.md

-# LibertySkiesGDX
+# LibertySkiesCS
-Developing the Liberty Skies game in the libGDX framework.
+The C# scripts for Liberty Skies built in Unity.